 In Arizona, there are a number of people that may be eligible to file a wrongful death lawsuit, with those individuals being referred to as “distributees”.
 These may include:

 Should the deceased be a child, the parents or legal guardian may be eligible to file a wrongful death lawsuit.
+A Mesa wrongful death attorney can provide more information on eligibility.

 There can be many different causes to an incident that results in a fatality.
 Some of these may include:

 If you have lost a family member due to the actions of another person, holding negligent parties accountable for their actions can be an important part of the grieving process.
-At Phillips Law Group, our wrongful death attorneys can help to review the details of the incident and provide advice regarding a wrongful death lawsuit.
+At Phillips Law Group, our Mesa wrongful death attorneys can help to review the details of the incident and provide advice regarding a wrongful death lawsuit.

 When pursuing a wrongful death lawsuit in Arizona, damages are expressed in the form of financial or monetary loss.
 Commonly, there are two categories that damages are divided into: